wahyu12v/wahyu12v/README.md

-### Hi! 👋 I'm Hadiid.
+### Hi! 👋 I'm Ardian Wahyu Saputra.

 An independent Software Engineer who loves to create and share projects about web and mobile technology!
 I've enjoyed JavaScript and make it the main language in creating a project.

-I am currently active as a full stack developer at MY IPM and serve as general secretary of PD IPM Pekanbaru

 - 🔭 I'm currently working on the MSIB Program @dicodingacademy
 - 🌱 I'm currently learning about javascript technology for fullstack applications
 - 💬 Feel free to ask me about web development or JavaScript
-- 📫 How to contact me: hadiidandri2000@gmail.com
+- 📫 How to contact me: ardian.wahyusaputra17@gmail.com
 - ⚡ Fun fact: University of Muhammadiyah Riau Information System student

 ### Tech Stack